About Rebecca Minkoff

 In 2001, Rebecca designed a version of the “I Love New York” t-shirt as part of a five-piece capsule collection, which appeared on The Tonight Show and became an overnight sensation.

 In 2005, Rebecca designed her first handbag, which she soon dubbed the “Morning After Bag,” a.k.a. the “M.A.B.”
-This iconic bag ignited Rebecca’s career as a handbag designer and inspired her “downtown romantic”-themed designs in the years to come.
+This iconic bag ignited Rebecca’s career as a handbag designer and inspired her edgy, feminine creations in the years to come.
 Rebecca’s success was further enhanced by the support of her brother and the company’s CEO and co-founder, Uri Minkoff, who helped usher in and pioneer the company’s industry-leading social media efforts.

-The brand has four domestic retail stores, nine international locations, and is distributed in over 900 stores worldwide.
+The brand has four domestic retail stores, eight international locations, and is distributed in over 900 stores worldwide.
 In 2011, Rebecca won industry recognition when she was awarded the Breakthrough Designer Award from the Accessories Council.
 She is an active member of the CFDA and supports multiple philanthropies including Jessica Seinfeld’s non-profit, Baby Buggy.
 In August of 2017, she was announced as a member of the first-ever New York State Council on Women and Girls, in the company of other female industry leaders including Refinery29 founder Christene Barberich, SoulCycle CEO Melanie Whelan and Deloitte CEO Cathy Engelbert.
+Rebecca is dedicated to bringing women together to enact positive change.

-Rebecca is married to actor and director Gavin Bellour and they reside in New York City with their son, Luca, and daughter, Bowie.
+Rebecca is married to actor and director Gavin Bellour and they reside in Brooklyn with their three children.